Generic Name: dinoprostone (DYE-noe-PROST-one)

-Cervidil inserts is usually handled and stored by a health care provider.
+Cervidil inserts are usually handled and stored by a health care provider.
 Keep Cervidil inserts out of the reach of children and away from pets.

 - If you have any questions about Cervidil inserts, please talk with your doctor, pharmacist, or other health care provider.

-- Cervidil inserts is to be used only by the patient for whom it is prescribed.
+- Cervidil inserts are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.